Independence is a goal held dear by many seniors and their loved ones, not just on the 4th of July but year-round.

 Prevent and Cope with Loss of Independence

 Aging is bound to catch up to every one of us.
-Hopefully it takes a long time to affect us and our senior loved ones.
-Maintaining physical abilities and independence is a goal most seniors strive to achieve and family caregivers can encourage.
+Hopefully it takes a long time to negatively affect us and our senior loved ones.
+Maintaining physical abilities and independence is a goal most seniors strive to achieve and family caregivers can encourage and support.

 Here are some things we can encourage and help senior loved ones to do in order to manage their own aging .

-- Stay physically active – every day!
+- Stay physically active — every day!
 It will be necessary to keep moving and strengthening muscles to prevent functional decline, loss of mobility, falls and possible loss of independence.
-Find activities that your senior enjoys and get them going!
-Walk, dance, golf, garden, swim, play active video games or just move doing something fun each day.
+Help your senior loved one find activities they enjoy and get them going!
+Walk, dance, golf, garden, swim, play active video games, or just move doing something fun each day.

-- Stay socially engaged!
-Participate in events and activities outside of the home.
+- Engage socially — Participate in events and activities outside of the home.
 Go shopping, go to a movie, go to church, go to a festival, go to a class, volunteer in the community, talk with family members, enter a support group, and take every opportunity to be social.
 Find a buddy and do things together.

-- Learn what they can and can’t do.
-Take a close look at what your senior is and isn’t capable of doing.
+- Observe what they can and can’t do — Take a close look at what your senior is and isn’t capable of doing.
 Is it something your senior can improve or do they need to find an accommodation to continued independence?
 Focus on the positive and maintain all aspects of good health.

-- Accept help.
-If a senior’s family members want to help, if you can afford home care, or if you qualify for community benefits, say yes and schedule the help.
+- Learn to accept help — If a senior’s family members want to help, if you can afford home care, or if you qualify for community benefits, say yes and schedule the help.
 Knowing support is needed and accepting the additional help will prolong the time your senior can remain independent.
-But, your senior should do everything possible can to help her or himself.
-Don’t allow people to do things for them they can do themselves or that independence is put at risk.
+But, your senior should be encouraged to do everything they can to help her or himself.
+Doing for them things they can do themselves puts their independence at risk.

-- Use technology.
-If your senior wants to be independent, some technology innovations can help them stay at home.
+- Join the digital world — If your senior wants to be independent, some technology innovations can help them stay at home.
 There are medical monitors that will help them stay well and out of the hospital.
 There are tech solutions that will help them stay safe at home.
-There are internet connections and social media platforms that will help them stay socially engaged.
+There are internet connections and social media platforms that, when used with computers or mobile devices, will help them stay socially engaged.
 There are cognitive games that will help keep their minds sharp so that they can function optimally as they age.
-Using a smartphone or tablet with a variety of apps will give them opportunities for learning something new, engaging with others, keeping their brain sharp and preventing isolation and depression.
+Using a smartphone or tablet with a variety of apps will give them opportunities for learning something new, engaging with others, keeping their brain sharp, and preventing isolation and depression.

 Celebrating our nation’s independence reminds us to celebrate the independence of our senior loved ones too — and help them plan to stay independent!